Agent Skills for Claude Code | Golang Pro

 Core Workflow

-Section titled “Core Workflow”- Analyze architecture - Review module structure, interfaces, concurrency patterns
+Section titled “Core Workflow”- Analyze architecture — Review module structure, interfaces, and concurrency patterns

 - Design interfaces — Create small, focused interfaces with composition

-- Implement - Write idiomatic Go with proper error handling and context propagation
+- Implement — Write idiomatic Go with proper error handling and context propagation; run

 Reference Guide